Identifiable Equivariant Networks are Layerwise Equivariant: Examples

 \end{remark} This conjecture has been proven in several instances (here, all submodels are linearly embedded as in the construction above):

 \begin{itemize} \item \emph{Sigmoidal family}: $\sigma$ belongs to a family of activations that is dense in an opportune space of piece-wise $C^1$ functions \cite{vlavcic2022neural, fefferman1994reconstructing}.
 In other words, the result holds for a family of activations that can approximate arbitrary ones in the given function space.
 In this case, $K_i$ consists only of permutations. \item \emph{Large powers}: $\sigma(t) = t^m$ is a monomial of degree $m$ that is large with respect to $d_0, \ldots, d_L$ \citep{kileel2019expressive, finkel2025activation}.
 In this case, $K_i$ consists of all monomial matrices. \item \emph{Hyperbolic tangent}: $\sigma(t) = \textnormal{Tanh}(t)$ \cite{sussmann1992uniqueness, vlavcic2021affine}.
 Here, $K_i =\{ \pm 1\}^{d_i} \rtimes S_{d_i}$ consists of permutations and sign flips. \item \emph{Linear}: $\sigma(t) = t$ is the identity, and $d_1 = \cdots = d_{L-1}$ \cite{trager2019pure}.
-In this case, $K_i = \textnormal{GL}(d_i)$. \end{itemize} For deep ReLU-networks, identifiability is known to be a particularly challenging problem, and only partial results are available \cite{grigsby2023hidden, petzka2020notes, phuong2020functional}.
+In this case, $K_i = \textnormal{GL}(d_i)$. \end{itemize} For deep ReLU-networks, identifiability is known to be a particularly challenging problem, and only partial results are available \cite{grigsby2023hidden, petzka2020notes, phuong2020functional, grillo2026most}.
 One of the obstructions to identifiability is the relation $\sigma(x)-\sigma(-x)=x$ (also satisfied by for instance GELU), allowing specific parameter configurations to bypass the nonlinearity.
+This suggests that, for ReLU MLPs, a version of Conjecture \ref{conj:main} should be understood with some care, that is, the symmetry groups $K_i$ and the relevant submodels may have to be taken larger, a priori, than the standard positive rescalings and permutations in order to account for such degenerate regions.
 However, for shallow ReLU-networks, a re-parameterization of the network recovers identifiability and therefore layerwise equivariance of invariant networks~\cite{agrawal2022classification}.

 \paragraph{Equivariance.} Finally, regarding end-to-end equivariance of MLPs, we remark that in order for the adjunction property \eqref{eq:adjunct} to hold, $G$ must act linearly on $V_0$ and $V_L$, i.e., the input and output space must define a group representation.
 In this case, the corresponding action on the first-layer parameters $\Theta_1$ is, for $A \in G \subseteq \textnormal{GL}(d_0)$, $A \cdot (W_1, b_1) = (W_1 A^{-1}, b_1)$ and on the last-layer parameters $\Theta_L$ it is $A\cdot (W_L, b_L)=(AW_L, Ab_L)$.